shubhamnag14/Google-foobar-2020/README.md

 # Google-foobar-challenge

-I encounterd this google foobar challenge when I was trying to search some algorithm questions
+I encounterd this google foobar challenge when I was trying to search some algorithm questions on

 For **FUN** and **EDUCATION** only.